 FCS Professional of the Year

 This award honors a member for leadership in their profession and outstanding service to this organization.
 This is the highest organizational award a member can receive.
-The recipient of this award was enthusiastically nominated by 3 different members!

-The 2016-2017 FCS Professional of the Year is Sarah Wangler!
+The 2019-2020 FCS Professional of the Year is Karen Smith!

 Emerging Leader Award